 To some extent, these divisions are artificial, and a closer look at psoriasis can help us understand why.

-Psoriasis is a disease that doctors typically think of as falling within “medical dermatology.”
-Psoriasis is accompanied by inflammation in the skin and in other organs of the body.
+Psoriasis problem is a disease that doctors typically think of as falling within “medical dermatology.”
+Psoriasis problem is accompanied by inflammation in the skin and in other organs of the body.
 In fact, patients with psoriasis are at higher risk of certain joint diseases, heart disease and other medical problems.
 Clearly, psoriasis is a medical problem.

 However, psoriasis is also a cosmetic issue, and some cases of psoriasis fall within both medical and cosmetic dermatology.
 Psoriasis can be so cosmetically distressing that people avoid going out, seeing their friends, or participating in activities that they love.
 It is no wonder that numerous studies have linked psoriasis to depression.
 It would be unfair to dismiss as unimportant the cosmetic side to psoriasis.
 The “heartbreak” of psoriasis is real.